nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ## Design and Implementation

-The simplified UML class diagram below provides an overview of the classes and their interactions with each other.
+The heavily simplified UML class diagram below provides an overview of the classes and their interactions with each other.

 <img src="UML/overallArchi.png" alt="overall archi" width="auto" height="300">

 In the above diagram, Command and FinancialEntry are representative of the subclasses of the `Command` and `FinancialEntry` classes, which are elaborated on in their respective sections.

+The `Commons` class contains various String constants and methods commonly used by the other classes, while the `Log` class contains a logger to facilitate logging in methods of other classes.

 The high-level overview of the program is shown in the diagram below as well.